karplus/PteroDAQ/Installation.md

 ## Software setup

+There is now a [YouTube video](https://youtu.be/Yvg109QyVI0) explaining installation of PteroDAQ on macos.

 Download and extract PteroDAQ, using the "Clone or download" button on the [main page](https://github.com/karplus/PteroDAQ) or download the [zip file](https://github.com/karplus/PteroDAQ/archive/master.zip) directly.
 This will get the latest version of the code—you can also request earlier, named releases, if the latest version seems to be buggy.

-Ensure you have a recent version of Python installed (2.6, 2.7, 3.3 through 3.5; version 3.0 through 3.2 and 3.6 through 3.7 may also work but have not been tested).
-Python is available to download from [the Python site](http://python.org), but most testing has been done with the [Anaconda python distribution](https://www.anaconda.com/distribution/).
+Ensure you have a recent version of Python installed (2.6, 2.7, 3.3 through 3.5, and 3.8 have been tested; version 3.0 through 3.2 and 3.6 through 3.7 may also work but have not been tested).
+Python is available to download from [the Python site](http://python.org), but most testing has been done with the [Anaconda python distribution](https://www.anaconda.com/products/individual).
 When installing, make sure you include support for Tcl/Tk and Tkinter.
 On Linux and OS X, the Python installer will probably add itself to your bash path; if not, edit your `~/.bashrc` file manually.
+On Windows, make sure you select having Python on your path, so that it is runnable from the Command window.

-## Arduino setup
+## Arduino setup (not needed with Teensy boards, only Arduino boards)

 1. Instruction for installing the Arduino software are available on [the Arduino site](https://www.arduino.cc/en/Guide/HomePage).
 2. Once you have installed the Arduino IDE and (if necessary) drivers, open the PteroDAQ file `firmware/firmware.ino` with the Arduino app.
 All the files in `firmware` folder are needed, and the folder must have the name `firmware`, as the Arduino app compiles all the C and C++ files in the folder to make the program, and it checks that the folder has the same name as the .ino file.